FREVA-CLINT/freva-deployment/docs/Transition.md

 system to a freshly deployed freva instance used the following command:

 ```
-freva-migrate database --help
-usage: freva-migrate database [-h] [--python-path PYTHON_PATH] [--domain DOMAIN] project-name cert-file
+usage: freva-migrate database [-h] [--old-port OLD_PORT] [--old-db OLD_DB] [--old-pw OLD_PW] [--old-user OLD_USER]
+                              new_hostname old_hostname cert-file

 Freva database migration

 positional arguments:
-  project-name          The project name for the recently deployed freva system
+  new_hostname         The hostname where the new database is deployed.
+  old_hostname         Hostname of the old database.
   cert-file            Path to the public certificate file.

 options:
   -h, --help           show this help message and exit
-  --python-path PYTHON_PATH
-                        Python path of the old freva instance, leave blank if you load the old freva
-                        module / source file. (default: None)
-  --domain DOMAIN       Domain name of your organisation to create a uniq identifier. (default: dkrz)
+  --old-port OLD_PORT  The port where the old database server is running on. (default: 3306)
+  --old-db OLD_DB      The name of the old database (default: evaluationsystem)
+  --old-pw OLD_PW      The passowrd to the old database (default: None)
+  --old-user OLD_USER  The old database user (default: evaluationsystem)
 ```

-The `cert-file` positional argument refers the public certificate file that was created during the deployment process and is needed to establish a connection to the new database.
+The `cert-file` positional argument refers the public certificate file that was created during the deployment process and is needed to establish a connection to the new database (via the vault).
 You can either use the one that has been saved by the deployment or use it from the freva config directory.
 By default the certificate file resides within `freva` path of the deployment `root_dir` for example `/mnt/project/freva/project.crt`.
 Also don't forget to set the domain